Floral Park, New York: History

 The area that is now Floral Park once marked the western edge of the great Hempstead Plains, and by some reports was initially known as Plainfield.
 Farms and tiny villages dominated the area through the 1870s when the development of the Long Island Rail Road Hempstead Branch and Jericho Turnpike cut through the area.
 Hinsdale had more than two dozen flower farms after the Civil War.
 The present-day village of Floral Park was once called East Hinsdale.

 In 1874, John Lewis Childs arrived in the area to work for C.L.
 Allen as a seed seller.
 After building his own seed and bulb business and starting America's first seed catalog business, Childs bought a great deal of land in the area.
 To promote his own business and the local horticultural industry, Childs named the local streets after flowers and renamed the area Floral Park.
 The expansion of the Floral Park Post Office and nearby village businesses are attributed solely to the success of Childs' business.

 When the local Post Office took the name Floral Park, the Long Island Rail Road followed suit by changing the name of the community's train station from East Hinsdale to Floral Park in 1888.
-Formerly part of Queens, Floral Park became part of the new County of Nassau in 1899, and it was subsequently incorporated as a village in 1908.
+Formerly part of Queens County, Floral Park became part of the newly formed Nassau County in 1899.
+It was subsequently incorporated as a village in 1908.
 Childs served as its first Village President starting that year.

 By 1903, the village boasted more than 200 acre of Childs' flower beds.
 The massive volume of his mail order business grew the local post office to such an extent that it drew comparisons with the post offices of Chicago, Baltimore, and Boston.

 In 1936, as the village continued to grow, Floral Park Village Hall was built, allowing the village to house its government in a centralized, efficient facility.

 In 1960, as part of a grade-crossing elimination project executed by the New York Public Service Commission, the Long Island Rail Road was elevated through the village; the Floral Park station was rebuilt on an elevated viaduct as part of the project.